bdahlstrom/SecWebProj2023/README.md

 As a life-partner, I want to be able to efficiently find recipes so that I can spend less time fighting with my partner about what we are going to eat.

-As a poor person, I want to be able to use the protein I have in my storage so that I don't waste food or money.
+As a poor and hungry person, I want to be able to use the protein I have in my storage so that I don't waste food or money.

 # Mis-user stories

-As a threat actor, I want to be able to reroute those accessing recipes to my fake website so that I can get their information.
+As a threat actor, I want to be able to reroute those accessing recipes to my fake website using ARP cache-poisoning so that I can get user's information.

 # Getting Started